Annual contribution limit for 529 plans

 Annual gift tax exclusion

 One of the many benefits of saving for a child's future college education with a 529 plan is that contributions are considered gifts for tax purposes.
-In 2019, gifts totaling up to $15,000 per individual will qualify for the annual gift tax exclusion, the same as in 2018 and up from $14,000 in 2017.
+In 2020, gifts totaling up to $15,000 per individual will qualify for the annual gift tax exclusion, the same as in 2019 and in 2018.
 This means if you and your spouse have three grandchildren (or children) you can jointly give $90,000 without gift-tax consequences, since each child can receive $15,000 in gifts from you and $15,000 in gifts from your spouse.
 Remember, the annual gift tax exclusion amount also includes non-529 gifts so be sure to include any cash or property gifts in your total.

 The 5-year election